 Clients often request trees to be removed that are too close to their home or buildings.
 Extra attention must be paid to remove encroaching or overhanging branches to avoid severe damage to your home (such as external heat pump vents).

-Tree felling and removal leave behind a tonne of branches, wood, leaves and debris which can become an unsightly mess unless taken care or disposed off.
-Such leftover matter and debris often cannot be left for the council rubbish truck to pick up.
+Tree felling and removal leave behind a ton of branches, wood, leaves and debris which can become an unsightly mess unless taken care or disposed of.
+Leftover matter and debris often cannot be left for the council rubbish truck to pick up.
 Hiring a specialist rubbish removal company can become an expensive exercise on its own with the average company charging around $60-$80 per cubic metre of rubbish, plus callout charges.